List of Fulham F.C. players (1–24 appearances): Players

 This list contains the 500 players, including sixteen current squad members, as of 30 August 2019, who have made fewer than 25 appearances for Fulham, ordered by the year in which they played for the club and then alphabetically by surname.
 The figure for league appearances and goals comprise those in the Southern Football League, the Football League and the Premier League.
 Total appearances and goals comprise those in the Southern Football League, Football League (including test matches and play-offs), Premier League, FA Cup, Football League Cup, Football League Trophy, UEFA Intertoto Cup and UEFA Cup/Europa League.
 Wartime matches are regarded as unofficial and are excluded, as are matches from the abandoned 1939–40 season.
 Statistics for the Watney Cup and Anglo-Scottish Cup are not included in the table.
 International appearances and goals are given for the senior national team only.

 Figures are mostly taken from Fulham: The Complete Record by Dennis Turner (published in 2007).
-UEFA Intertoto Cup and UEFA Cup/Europa League appearance statistics for 2002–03, 2009–10 and 2011–12 are taken from Soccerbase, along with all other statistics from the 2007–08 season onwards.
+UEFA Intertoto Cup and UEFA Cup/Europa League appearance statistics for 2002–03, 2009–10 and 2011–12 is taken from Soccerbase, along with all other statistics from the 2007–08 season onwards.

 Statistics are correct as of 30 August 2019.
 International statistics are correct as of 19 July 2019.